campusrover/robot_services/robot_movement_and_feedback.md

 	* the x,y coordinate is the location that has been generated as the end goal, based on the direction the robot was facing when it started, and the number of meters it is meant to traverse.
 * After successful completion of a go forward command:
 	* "went forward <X>m to (x, y)"
+* If it receives a go forward command with more than one argument:
+	* "go forward commands only take one argument"

 ##### turn left/right:
 * After it begins the rotation estimation portion of a turn command: